Pharmaceutical advertising regulation and medical device advertising in Slovakia

 5.1 Medicines

-The advertisement of medication not registered in the Slovak Republic, containing narcotic, psychotropic drugs or supplements, prescription-only and over-the-counter medicines covered by health insurance is prohibited, with exception of vaccination campaigns allowed by the Ministry of Health of the Slovak Republic and advertisement towards persons authorised to prescribe medication and issue medicine.
+The advertisement of medication not registered in the Slovak Republic, containing narcotic, psychotropic drugs or supplements, prescription-only and non-prescription medicines covered by health insurance is prohibited, with exception of vaccination campaigns allowed by the Ministry of Health of the Slovak Republic and advertisement towards persons authorised to prescribe medication and issue medicine.

 In general, advertisement of medicine must not be deceptive or obfuscatory, must encourage rational usage of the medicine by providing objective information on characteristics of the medicine and must comply with data stipulated in the SmPC.